indimail/indimail-virtualdomains/.github/README-indimail.md

 Currently queueX/info/split/<u>inode</u> serves two purposes: first, it records the envelope sender; second, its modification time is used to decide when a message has been in the queue too long.
 In the future queueX/info/split/<u>inode</u> may store more information.
 Any non-backwards-compatible changes will be identified by version numbers.

 When [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) has successfully placed a message into the queue, it pulls a trigger offered by [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
-Here is the current triggering mechanism: lock/trigger is a named pipe.
-Before scanning todo/, [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) opens lock/trigger O\_NDELAY for reading.
-It then selects for readability on lock/trigger. [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) pulls the trigger by writing a byte O\_NDELAY to lock/trigger.
-This makes lock/trigger readable and wakes up [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
-Before scanning todo/ again, [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) closes and reopens lock/trigger.
-When you use dynamic queues using [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8), instead of the trigger mechanism, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) uses posix message queues to communicate with [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8).
+Here is the current triggering mechanism: <u>lock/trigger</u> is a named pipe.
+Before scanning <u>todo</u> subdir, [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) opens <u>lock/trigger</u> O\_NDELAY for reading.
+It then selects for readability on <u>lock/trigger</u>. [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) pulls the trigger by writing a byte O\_NDELAY to <u>lock/trigger</u>.
+This makes <u>lock/trigger</u> readable and wakes up [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8).
+Before scanning <u>todo</u> subdir again, [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) closes and reopens <u>lock/trigger</u>.
+When you use dynamic queues using [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8), instead of the trigger mechanism, [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) uses posix message queues to communicate with [todo-proc(8)](https://github.com/indimail/indimail-mta/wiki/todo-proc.8). [slowq-send(8)](https://github.com/indimail/indimail-mta/wiki/slowq-send.8) and [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) do not use any other mechanism other than <u>lock/trigger</u>.

 # Setting Environment Variables

 indimail-mta can be fine tuned and configured using environment variables (> 250) of them.
-See the man page for [indimail-env(7)](https://github.com/indimail/indimail-mta/wiki/indimail-env.7) and [tcp-environ(5)](https://github.com/indimail/indimail-mta/wiki/tcp-environ.5).
+Read [indimail-env(7)](https://github.com/indimail/indimail-mta/wiki/indimail-env.7) and [tcp-environ(5)](https://github.com/indimail/indimail-mta/wiki/tcp-environ.5) to know more.
 This feature gives a significant edge to indimail-mta over other MTAs.
 It gives you the total flexibility to configure and customize indimail-mta.
+These variables can be customized to provide unique features, allowing you to customize indimail-mta without requiring to patch and recompile and help in setting up many instances of indimail-mta on the same machine catering to different needs.
 There are many methods of setting them.

-1. Setting them in variables directory.
+1. Setting them in what is known as the <u>variables</u> directory.
 All indimail services are configured as supervised services in <u>/service</u> directory.
-Each of these services have a directory named named after the service and a subdir inside it named <u>variables</u>.
+Each of these services have a directory named after the service and a subdir inside it named <u>variables</u>.
+An example of this is the directory <u>/service/qmail-smtpd.25/variables</u> for SMTP service providing SMTP on the standard port <b>25</b>.
 In the <u>variables</u> directory, you just need to create a file to create an environment variable.
 The name of the environment variable is the filename and the value of the environment variable is the content of the file.
 An empty file, removes the environment variable.
 As an exercise, explore the directory <u>/service/qmail-smtpd.25/variables</u>.
 All IndiMail services use the program [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) to set environment variables using files in the <u>variables</u> directory.
-You can have a file named .<u>envdir</u> in the variables directory.
+The <b>envdir</b> utility that indimail-mta provides is very different than what is provided by <b>envdir</b> from the [daemontools](https://cr.yp.to/daemontools.html "daemontools") package.  indimail-mta's [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) can take environment from multiple directories.
+You can have a file named <u>.envdir</u> in the variables directory.
 This file can contain multiple lines with each line naming directories that should be looked up for setting additional environment variables.
-In fact, the default installation creates .<u>envdir</u> linking to an additional directory: <u>/etc/indimail/control/global_vars</u>.
+In fact, the default installation creates <u>.envdir</u> linking to an additional directory: <u>/etc/indimail/control/global_vars</u>.
 Any variables in <u>global_vars</u> serve as global environment variables for all services.
-You can also have .<u>envdir</u> as a directory or as a link to another directory having environment variables.
-Regardless of having .<u>envdir</u> as a file, directory or a symbolic link, there is a built-in safety mechansim that prevents infinite recursive traversal.
-You can also have environment variables as key=value pairs in a file named .<u>envfile</u>.
+You can also have <u>.envdir</u> as a directory or as a link to another directory having environment variables.
+Regardless of having <u>.envdir</u> as a file, directory or a symbolic link, there is a built-in safety mechansim that prevents infinite recursive traversal.
+You can also have environment variables as key=value pairs in a file named <u>.envfile</u>.
+As an example, having <u>/etc/indimail/control</u> in the file <u>/etc/indimail/control/global_vars/CONTROLDIR</u> makes all programs use <u>/etc/indimail/control</u> as the control directory instead of the hard coded <u>/var/qmail/control</u> that each and every other qmail derivatives use.

 2. Using environment directory <u>defaultqueue</u> in <u>/etc/indimail/control</u> directory.
 This is just like the supervise <u>variables</u> directory.
 The environment variables configured in this directory get used when calling [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1) and few other programs (See NOTE below).
 Read the man page for [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8).
-Just like the <u>variables</u> directory mentioned above, you can have .<u>envdir</u> and .<u>envfile</u> in <u>defaultqueue</u> directory.
-The <u>defaultqueue</u> directory gets skipped if you have the **QUEUE_BASE** environment variable already set. [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) will exit 111 if it has trouble reading any directoriy while processing the <u>defaultqueue</u> directory or any extra directories while processing.<u>envdir</u>.
+Just like the <u>variables</u> directory mentioned above, you can have <u>.envdir</u> and <u>.envfile</u> in <u>defaultqueue</u> directory.
+The <u>defaultqueue</u> directory gets skipped if you have the **QUEUE_BASE** environment variable already set. [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) will exit 111 if it has trouble reading any directory while processing the <u>defaultqueue</u> directory or any extra directories while processing<u>.envdir</u>.
 However, failure to read any environment variable file doesn't result in an error.
 This allows the administrator to set environment variables having access for specific users on the system. [envdir(8)](https://github.com/indimail/indimail-mta/wiki/envdir.8) will continue the processing and skip files for which it doesn't have read permission.

-3. Using environment directory .<u>defaultqueue</u> in **HOME**.
+3. Using environment directory <u>.defaultqueue</u> in **HOME**.
 This too is just like the supervise <u>variables</u> directory.
 The environment variables configured in this directory get used when calling [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1).
 Here **HOME** refers to the home directory of the user and is totally under the control of the user to set it.
 Read the man page for [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8).
-The .<u>defaultqueue</u> directory too can have .<u>envdir</u> or .<u>envfile</u> to set additional environment variables.
-But unlike <u>/etc/indimail/control/defaultqueue</u>, any error processing this directory, additional directories from processing .<u>envdir</u> are ignored and no change is made to the existing set of environment variables.
+The <u>.defaultqueue</u> directory too can have <u>.envdir</u> or <u>.envfile</u> to set additional environment variables.
+But unlike <u>/etc/indimail/control/defaultqueue</u>, any error processing this directory, additional directories from processing <u>.envdir</u> are ignored and no change is made to the existing set of environment variables.
 If you set **QUEUE_BASE** in this directory, then <u>/etc/indimail/control/defaultqueue</u> gets skipped, allowing you to override system configured environment variables.
 Programs that set environment variables from <u>$HOME/.defaultqueue</u> directory are [condredirect(1)](https://github.com/indimail/indimail-mta/wiki/condredirect.1), [dot-forward(1)](https://github.com/indimail/indimail-mta/wiki/dot-forward.1), [fastforward(1)](https://github.com/indimail/indimail-mta/wiki/fastforward.1), [filterto(1)](https://github.com/indimail/indimail-mta/wiki/filterto.1), [forward(1)](https://github.com/indimail/indimail-mta/wiki/forward.1), [maildirserial(1)](https://github.com/indimail/indimail-mta/wiki/maildirserial.1), [new-inject(1)](https://github.com/indimail/indimail-mta/wiki/new-inject.1), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [qmail-qread(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qread.8), [qmail-showctl(8)](https://github.com/indimail/indimail-mta/wiki/qmail-showctl.8), [qmonitor(8)](https://github.com/indimail/indimail-mta/wiki/qmonitor.8), [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8), [qnotify(1)](https://github.com/indimail/indimail-mta/wiki/qnotify.1), [qreceipt(1)](https://github.com/indimail/indimail-mta/wiki/qreceipt.1), [queue-fix(8)](https://github.com/indimail/indimail-mta/wiki/queue-fix.8), [replier(1)](https://github.com/indimail/indimail-mta/wiki/replier.1), [rrforward(1)](https://github.com/indimail/indimail-mta/wiki/rrforward.1) and [rrt(1)](https://github.com/indimail/indimail-mta/wiki/rrt.1).
-Out of these programs, [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [new-inject(1)](https://github.com/indimail/indimail-mta/wiki/new-inject.1), [qmail-qread(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qread.8) and [maildirserial(1)](https://github.com/indimail/indimail-mta/wiki/maildirserial.1) will process .<u>defaultqueue</u> regardless of the uid with they run, whereas the remaining programs process .<u>defaultqueue</u> when running with non-zero uid.
-You can however skip .<u>defaultqueue</u> processing by setting **SKIP_LOCAL_ENVIRONMENT** environment variable.
+Out of these programs, [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [new-inject(1)](https://github.com/indimail/indimail-mta/wiki/new-inject.1), [qmail-qread(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qread.8) and [maildirserial(1)](https://github.com/indimail/indimail-mta/wiki/maildirserial.1) will process <u>.defaultqueue</u> regardless of the uid with they run, whereas the remaining programs process <u>.defaultqueue</u> when running with non-zero uid.
+You can however skip <u>.defaultqueue</u> processing by setting **SKIP_LOCAL_ENVIRONMENT** environment variable.

 4. Using control files <u>from.envrules</u>, <u>fromd.envrules</u>, <u>rcpt.envrules</u>, <u>auth.envrules</u> - These are control files used by programs like [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8).
 They match on the sender or recipient address.
 Here you can set or unset environment variables for a sender, recipient.
 You can also use any regular expression to match multipler sender or recipients.
 To know these environment variables, read the man pages for [qmail-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-smtpd.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8), [spawn-filter(8)](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8).